 - Performing hundreds of single organ transplant procedures annually

-- Performing scores of dual organ transplants such as kidney and heart, kidney and liver, and kidney and pancreas, annually
+- Performing scores of dual organ transplants such as kidney, kidney and liver, and kidney and pancreas, annually

 Decades of Transplant Excellence

 Jefferson has a long history of transplant surgery innovation, and today remains a leading institution for transplant procedures and care: